eduguiu/slightdata/datasets/readme.md

 - Classical (decorative, urban slight)
 - Ground.

-It has to contain at least n_class x 60 pictures of close range, big-enough luminaires.
+It has to contain at least n_class x 60 pictures of close range, big-enough (>200 px) luminaires.